pattern

 nekompetentní, neschopný

-Ex: The outdated software proved to incompetent in handling the complex data analysis tasks required by the research team .
+Ex: The outdated software proved to be incompetent in handling the complex data analysis tasks required by the research team .

 incomplete